sc222rb/PartOrderPro/README.md

 #### 7. Additional Information

 - **Development Effort**: Building the API, UI, and AI integration took approximately two weeks.
 - **Challenges**: Due to a lack of advanced mathematical knowledge, it is challenging to evaluate whether the performance metrics provided by BigML are good or poor.
-Improving prediction accuracy requires not only data collection but also a deeper understanding of model tuning and training.

 #### 8. AI Integration